stgm/public_html/_posts/2020-03-12-setting-up-slack-for-your-students.md

     ![]({{ site.baseurl }}/assets/posts/general.png)

-- We disable the creation of new channels.
+- We restrict all channel management options to admins only., including the creation of new channels.
 If students want, they can still create multi-person chats.
 However, we ask them to talk about the course in the public channels as much as possible.

     ![]({{ site.baseurl }}/assets/posts/permissions.png)

-- We restrict all channel management options to admins only.

 ## Feedback